 The Northern Research Station has realigned our staff from 37 Research Work Units and Programs into 14 new Research Work Units.

-RWU-4351 is now part of NRS-7, Center for Research on Ecosystem Change.
+RWU-4351 is now part of NRS-7, Northern Forest Science and Applications.

 We classify aquatic and riparian systems and improve understanding of the physical, social, and biological factors that influence the health of riparian and aquatic ecosystems.
 On the basis of this understanding, we develop standards, guidelines, and Best Management Practices (BMP) for riparian zones.
 These new tools are designed to help planners and managers meet the needs of people who use these areas intensively while sustaining the quality and quantity of our water resources.